openpracticelibrary/openpracticelibrary/src/pages/practice/yes-and.md

   - culture
 mobiusTag: foundation
 icon: /images/yes-and.jpeg
-whatIs: An exercise to promote good team practice for generating lots of quality ideas.
+whatIs: A fun team practice for generating lots of great ideas
 whyDo: >-
   Often when presented with a new idea, or suggestion, our natural response is to critique that idea, to review, refine, or reject it.
 "Yes!
 And… "